-6.5 Children who are Lesbian, Gay, Bisexual or Trans (LGBT)
+6.5 Children who are Lesbian, Gay, Bisexual, Trans (LGBT) or gender questioning

 The school recognises that the fact a child or young person may be LGBT is not in itself an inherent risk factor for harm, however children who are LGBT can be targeted by other children.
 The school also recognises that children who are perceived by others to be LGBT regardless of whether they are or not, can be just as vulnerable as those who identify as LGBT.